IActivePacketSource

 IPacketServer module interface

-This module interface is implemented by packet server modules.
+Interface for packet server modules.
 A packet server is an active module which has one active input and one active output.
 Packets are pulled from the connected input module and pushed into the connected output module with an optional delay but without reordering.

 IPacketShaper module interface

-This module interface is implemented by packet shaper modules.
+Interface for packet shaper modules.
 A packet shaper connects one input to one output.
 It operates in passive mode both on its input and its output.
 These modules may delay and reorder packets but they never modify or drop packets.

 ITrafficConditioner module interface